Effects of Hurricane Sandy in Maryland and Washington, D.C.: Washington, D.C.

 The Supreme Court did not convene on Tuesday, October 30.
-The United States Government Office of Personnel Management closed federal offices in the Washington D.C. area to the public on October 29 and 30 as well; they were reopened on October 31.
+The United States Government Office of Personnel Management closed federal offices in the Washington, D.C., area to the public on October 29 and 30 as well; they were reopened on October 31.
 Schools were closed for a second day as well.
 MARC train and Virginia Railway Express did not run October 30, but on that day Metro rail and bus service began at 2 p.m., with all lines operating on a Sunday schedule until the system closes.

 Maryland

 At least 100 feet of a fishing pier at the beach resort of Ocean City was destroyed.
 Governor Martin O'Malley said the pier is "half-gone."
 Due to high winds, the Chesapeake Bay Bridge was closed, and subsequently opened.
-The Millard E. Tydings Memorial Bridge on I-95 across the Susquehanna River was closed; it was unclear whether this is the first time the Tydings Bridge has been closed.
+The Millard E. Tydings Memorial Bridge on I-95 across the Susquehanna River was closed.

 Due to flooding, the Mayor of the City of Salisbury instituted a Civil Emergency and instituted a curfew beginning at 7pm on October 29 through 10am October 30.
 I-68 in far western Maryland and northern West Virginia closed due to impassable roads from heavy snow.
+Up to 28 in of snow fell in Garrett County, Maryland, resulting in eighty percent of the county losing power.
 Multiple vehicles are stranded on the interstate and the National Guard was sent out to help.
 Workers in Howard County, Maryland tried to stop a sewage overflow caused by a power outage October 30.
 Raw sewage spilled at a rate of 2 million gallons per hour.
 It was unclear how much sewage had flowed into the Little Patuxent River.
 The Chesapeake Bay Bridge, which had been closed because of Sandy's high winds, reopened the morning of October 30.

 As of the morning of November 2, 28,600 were without power, down from 365,700.

 As of late night November 2, there were 11 Hurricane Sandy related fatalities.

 As of November 3, Somerset County had an initial damage estimate of $40 million.
 Damage estimates in Maryland are $42.6 million.